vibansal/HapCUT2/README.md

 Haplotype Post-Processing Options:
 --threshold, --t <float>:           threshold for pruning low-confidence SNPs (closer to 1 prunes more, closer to 0.5 prunes less). default: 0.8
+--skip_prune, --sp <0/1>:           skip default likelihood pruning step (prune SNPs after the fact using column 11 of the output). default: 0
 --split_blocks, --sb <0/1>:         split blocks using simple likelihood score to reduce switch errors. default: 0 --split_threshold, --st <float>:    threshold for splitting blocks (closer to 1 splits more, closer to 0.5 splits less). default: 0.8
---call_homozygous, --ch <0/1>:      call positions as homozygous if they appear to be false heterozygotes. default: 0 --discrete_pruning, --dp <0/1>:     use discrete heuristic to prune SNPs. default: 0 --error_analysis_mode, --ea <0/1>:  print confidence scores to haplotype file but don't split blocks or prune. default: 0
+--call_homozygous, --ch <0/1>:      call positions as homozygous if they appear to be false heterozygotes. default: 0 --discrete_pruning, --dp <0/1>:     use discrete heuristic to prune SNPs. default: 0 --error_analysis_mode, --ea <0/1>:  compute switch confidence scores and print to haplotype file but don't split blocks or prune. default: 0

 Advanced Options:
 --new_format, --nf <0/1>:           use new Hi-C fragment matrix file format (but don't do h-trans error modeling). default: 0